coplt/Coplt.Union/README.md

 - All unmanaged types will overlap
 - All classes will overlap
-- Other types will be tiled
+- Other types are sequential

 ## Example